 Pumpkins are not the only thing you can pick a peck of in the fall.
 Underwood Farms has berry picking well into autumn.

-See the ruby slippers, practice your acceptance speech, and explore the Death Star-shaped theater—all at the only museum in the world dedicated to the art of Hollywood movie-making.
-It opens September 30 with an exhibition on Hayao Miyazaki.
+See the ruby slippers, practice your acceptance speech, and explore the Death Star-shaped theater—all at the newest museum in LA and the only museum in the world dedicated to the art of Hollywood movie-making.

 21. See some pint-sized dinner theater

 Dinner and a show, or dinner in a space where the restaurant decor is the show: from pirates to magic and more, get a side of entertainment with your entree.

 We're all so used to watching movies at home on our huge TVs, where we can pause for bathroom and snack breaks, that it's easy to forget how fun seeing a movie is on the big screen.
 So see a movie on the bigger than big screen at the California Science Center, which is something we still can't do at home.

 See the spiders at NHM.
 Photo courtesy of the Natural History Museum of LA County